IBM/banking-risk-mitigation-nlu-studio/README.md

 # Run Application locally

-Follow Steps 1-3 from the previous section.
+Follow Steps 1 and 2 from the previous section.

 Install the dependencies listed in the [requirements.txt](https://pip.readthedocs.io/en/stable/user_guide/#requirements-files) file to be able to run the app locally.